Embryonal tumor with multilayered rosettes (ETMR)

-The obvious intracranial mass lesion is a mixed solid and cystic lesion that is centred around the midline in the anterior cranial fossa.
+The obvious intracranial mass lesion is a mixed solid and cystic lesion that is centered around the midline in the anterior cranial fossa.
 The more solid elements enhance and demonstrate diffusion restriction.

-Features here are of a high-grade, aggressive tumour which is highly vascular.
+Features here are of a high-grade, aggressive tumor which is highly vascular.
 The differential includes supratentorial PNET and supratentorial ependymoma.
 The MRS is not particularly helpful.

-A biopsy of the central solid components was undertaken and revealed that the tumour was a supratentorial PNET.
-The biopsy of the lesion resulted in significant haemorrhage and 4 units of blood along with clotting factors were required.
+A biopsy of the central solid components was undertaken and revealed that the tumor was a supratentorial PNET.
+The biopsy of the lesion resulted in significant hemorrhage and 4 units of blood along with clotting factors were required.

 Chemotherapy did not significantly alter the volume of MRI characteristics of the lesion and it continued to grow.

-Note: The current (2016) WHO classification of CNS tumours has made substantial changes to tumours previously considered to be supratentorial PNET, now classified as embryonal tumours with multilayered rosettes (ETMR), along with a number of other entities, in recognition of characteristic amplification of the C19MC region on chromosome 19 (19q13.42).
+Note: The current (2016) WHO classification of CNS tumors has made substantial changes to tumors previously considered to be supratentorial PNET, now classified as embryonal tumors with multilayered rosettes (ETMR), along with a number of other entities, in recognition of characteristic amplification of the C19MC region on chromosome 19 (19q13.42).

 - GD: Paediatrics - CNS - Brain tumours

 - Frcr 40 most common FRCRII neuro Cases

 - WDHB - Paediatrics

 - CYSTIC INTRACRANIAL TUMORS